bucket-listers/bucketlisters-backend-challenge/README.md

 # bucketlisters-backend-challenge

-This challenge is a simplified replica of a ticket management platform, designed to consume and list tickets from both our internal database and external APIs. <br>
+This challenge is a simplified replica of a ticket management platform, designed to consume and list events from both our internal database and external APIs. <br>
-With this approach, we aim to simulate a realistic data integration scenario, allowing for efficient and scalable manipulation and display of ticket information.
+With this approach, we aim to simulate a realistic data integration scenario, allowing for efficient and scalable manipulation and display of event information.

 ## API Domain